sfl0r3nz05/DepSimModStandAppDocker/documentation/BasicFunctionRESTDocker.md

 # Create Microservice Docker Image

-This example shows how to package a MATLAB® standalone application into a Docker image.
+This example shows how to create a microservice Docker image.

 1. Create a folder for test: `mkdir ~/matlab_model/TestModel`
 2. Create Function in MATLAB on `TestModel` folder.
 See *before compilation image*